peteroupc/CBOR/docs/PeterO.BigInteger.md

         string str,
         int radix);

+<b>Deprecated.</b> Use EInteger from PeterO.Numbers/com.upokecenter.numbers.

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the orm of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string
+The following example (C#) converts a number in the form of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string
     hexString) {
     // Parse the hexadecimal string as a big integer.
 Will
     // throw a FormatException if the parsing fails